Lukeos11/Spirit-Website-Old/README.md

 # Spirit Website

-This is the websites code for SPirit Discord bot.
+This is the websites code for Spirit Discord bot.

 https://spiritbot.net/invite